wp-plugins/easy-media-gallery/readme.txt

 = For automatic installation: =

-The simplest way to install is to click on 'Plugins' then 'Add' and type 'Easy Media Gallery' in the search field.
+The simplest way to install is to click on 'Plugins' then 'Add' and type 'Gallery - Photo Albums - Portfolio' in the search field.

 = For manual installation 1: =